The UN condemns fighting in Nagorno-Karabakh but takes little action

 "Truce should be accompanied by reliable and clear guarantees of security and respect of human rights for the population of Nagorno-Karabakh,” he said.
 "We need to develop a gradual roadmap to integrate the population of Nagorno-Karabakh into the constitutional order of Azerbaijan, with clear guarantees of their rights and security."

-Armenia's Foreign Minister appealed to the UN saying unless global powers intervene, Baku might resort to using force against civilians in Nagorno-Karabakh once more, Reuters reports.
+Armenia's foreign minister appealed to the UN, saying that unless global powers intervene, Baku might resort to using force against civilians in Nagorno-Karabakh once more, Reuters reported.
 His Azerbaijani counterpart accused Yerevan of disseminating false information and insisted that Baku had conducted an anti-terrorism operation targeting Yerevan forces.

-Armenia denies having any forces in the region and has not mobilised its army or send any forces to the region, according to the Armenian government.
+Armenia denies having any forces in the region and has not mobilised its army or sent any forces to the region, according to the Armenian government.
 According to social media reports, what military resistance there has been, has been by the Nagorno-Karabakh Self Defence forces, which are badly outnumbered and outgunned by the Azerbaijani forces.

 At the UN, French Foreign Minister Catherine Colonna said that the issue at hand was not the territorial integrity of Azerbaijan but rather the rights of the Armenian population in Nagorno-Karabakh to live in dignity and respect, as well as their personal safety.

 "It is not the territorial integrity of Azerbaijan that is being called into question ...
-What is at stake is the possibility for the Armenian people in Nagorno-Karabakh to continue to be able to live in respect of their rights,” she said, cited by Reuters.
+What is at stake is the possibility for the Armenian people in Nagorno-Karabakh to continue to be able to live in respect of their rights,” she said, as cited by Reuters.

 US Ambassador to the UN, Linda Thomas-Greenfield, highlighted Azerbaijan's responsibility to ensure that its forces strictly adhere to international law.
-She also reminded Azerbaijan of its international obligations, emphasizing the need to respect the human rights and fundamental freedoms of all individuals in its territories.
-The US was conducting military exercises with Armenia in Yerevan last week, but withdrew its soldiers as soon as the conflict began.
+She also reminded Azerbaijan of its international obligations, emphasising the need to respect the human rights and fundamental freedoms of all individuals across its territories.
+The US was conducting military exercises with Armenia in Yerevan last week, but went ahead and withdrew its soldiers the day after the conflict began, in line with the set schedule.

-Turkish Deputy Foreign Minister Burak Akçapar echoed the call for peaceful coexistence, emphasizing the desire for all, including Armenians, to live harmoniously on Azerbaijani lands.
+Turkish Deputy Foreign Minister Burak Akcapar echoed the call for peaceful coexistence, emphasising the desire for all, including Armenians, to live harmoniously on Azerbaijani lands.
 Turkey expressed support for Azerbaijan's efforts to safeguard its territorial integrity.

-Nagorno-Karabakh holds international recognition as part of Azerbaijan but has maintained de facto independence since the turbulent years following the collapse of the Soviet Union.
-The recent military offensive launched by Azerbaijan on September 19 marks a renewed attempt to regain control over the region, escalating an enduring and deeply rooted conflict.
-This offensive unfolded shortly after humanitarian aid reached the region, underscoring the complexities and deep-seated tensions surrounding Nagorno-Karabakh.
+Nagorno-Karabakh is internationally recognised as part of Azerbaijan but its ethnic-Armenian inhabitants have maintained de facto independence since the turbulent years following the collapse of the Soviet Union.
+Azerbaijan's offensive marks a renewed attempt by Baku to regain control over the region, but it risks escalating an enduring and deeply-rooted conflict.
+The offensive unfolded shortly after humanitarian aid reached the region, underscoring the complexities and deep-seated tensions surrounding Nagorno-Karabakh.

-In addition, the UN allocated $500,000 in humanitarian aid for the refugees.
+The EU has so far allocated $500,000 in humanitarian aid for the refugees.